Perspective

 How to choose the right deductible for you | PEMCO

-Let's say you back into a tree and cause $1,500 damage to your car.
-If your deductible is $500, you'd be responsible for paying that amount to the body shop.
-Then, your insurance would pay the remaining $1,000.
+Let's say you back into a tree and cause $3,500 damage to your car.
+If your deductible is $1,000, you'd be responsible for paying that amount to the body shop.
+Then, your insurance would pay the remaining $2,500.
 In most cases, deductibles apply in an accident when either you're at fault or nobody is at fault, like when a deer jumps out in front of you.
-You'll also pay a deductible if your car is stolen, damaged in a hit and run accident, hit by something like a falling tree or damaged by vandals.
+You'll also likely pay a deductible if your car is stolen, damaged in a hit and run accident, hit by something like a falling tree, or damaged by vandals.

-If another driver is at fault for hitting your car and their insurance accepts liability for the loss, their insurance pays and you don't owe a deductible.
+If another driver is at fault for hitting your car and their insurance accepts liability for the loss, their insurance may pay.
+In this case, you wouldn't owe a deductible.
 Exceptions apply, for example, when there's shared fault and both insurance companies pay.
-You'd also pay if you decide to process a claim through your own insurance rather than waiting for the at-fault driver's insurance to come through.
-In that case, you'll get your deductible back if we're able to collect from the other driver's insurance company.
+Other exceptions may apply as well.

-The higher your deductible, the lower your premium, since you assume a larger share of the repair costs.
-That's money you can keep or use to increase your policies' limits, since a few dollars more in premium equal thousands more in protection.
+In many cases, the higher your deductible, the lower your premium, since you assume a larger share of the repair costs.
+That's money you can keep or use to increase your policy's limits, since a few dollars more in premium can potentially equal thousands more in protection.

 Consider these four factors in choosing your deductible: